JasperFx/wolverine/docs/guide/command-bus.md

 <sup><a href='https://github.com/JasperFx/wolverine/blob/main/src/Samples/DocumentationSamples/EnqueueSamples.cs#L8-L16' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_enqueue_locally' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+The queueing is all based around the [TPL Dataflow library](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/how-to-perform-action-when-a-dataflow-block-receives-data) objects from the [TPL Dataflow](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) library.
+As such, you have a fair amount of control over parallelization and even some back pressure.
+These local queues can be used directly, or as a transport to accept messages sent through
+`IMessagePublisher.SendAsync()` or `IMessagePublisher.PublishAsync()`. using the application's [message routing rules](/guide/messaging/#routing-rules).

 This feature is useful for asynchronous processing in web applications or really any kind of application where you need some parallelization or concurrency.

 Some things to know about the local queues: